 Distribution networks transport gas from gate stations (transmission pipeline delivery points) and reticulate it into residential houses, offices, hospitals, factories, businesses and community amenities.

-There are more than 17,300 km of intermediate, medium, and low-pressure gas distribution pipeline networks in the North Island connected to the high-pressure transmission system.
+There are almost 18,000 km of intermediate, medium, and low-pressure gas distribution pipeline networks in the North Island connected to the high-pressure transmission system.

 There are five gas distribution companies in New Zealand.
 Four own and operate open access networks: